fabragaMS/ADPE2E/Lab/Lab2/Lab2.md

 Dataset | Description
 --------|---------------
 **MDWResources_NYCTaxiData**| References MDWResources shared storage account container that contains source data files.
-**MDWResources_NYCTaxiLookup**| References MDWResources shared storage account that contains a .csv file with all taxi location codes and names.
+**MDWResources_NYCTaxiLookup_CSV**| References MDWResources shared storage account that contains a .csv file with all taxi location codes and names.
 **MDWASQLDW_StagingNYCTaxiData**| References the table Staging.NYCTaxiData in the Azure SQL Data Warehouse database MDWASQLDW.
 **MDWASQLDW_StagingNYCLocationLookup**| References the table [Staging].[NYCTaxiLocationLookup] in the Azure SQL Data Warehouse database MDWASQLDW and acts as destination of lookup data copied from MDWResources_NYCTaxiLookup.
-**MDWDataLake_NYCTaxiData**| References your MDWDataLake-*suffix* storage account.
+**MDWDataLake_NYCTaxiData_Binary**| References your MDWDataLake-*suffix* storage account.
 It acts as the destination for the files copied from MDWResources_NYCTaxiData.
-It also functions as a data source when copying data to MDWASQLDW_StagingNYCTaxiData.
+**MDWDataLake_NYCTaxiData_CSV**| References your MDWDataLake-*suffix* storage account.
+It functions as a data source when copying data to MDWASQLDW_StagingNYCTaxiData.

 **IMPORTANT**|
 -------------|